“How to make homemade hamburger buns from scratch! And easy recipe with simple ingredients!”

 - Brush the surface of each roll with the egg wash and sprinkle on the sesame seeds.

-- Bake for 10-12 minutes or until lightly browned (I like to toast it for the last few minutes)
+- Bake in preheated 400 F. oven for 10-12 minutes or until lightly browned (I like to toast it for the last few minutes)

 - Place the rolls on a cooling rack to finish cooling.
 (You can brush them with butter if you'd like)